gregleo-econ/Page-Source/markdown/5. R Projects/codeGolfAbundant.md

 ## Code: (71 Characters)

-This code takes advantage of coercing a vector to a column by doubly-applying transpose "t".
-This is bending the rules a little since the problem asks for just the numbers to be printed.
+This code takes advantage of R's matrix functions and operators.
+It uses both the outer function outer() as well as the outer product %o%.

 ```{r abundant}
 n=200